drGalapagos/SupportNightmares/README.md

     - If the entity you had an issue with is already present in this folder, choose that one!
     - If the entity is not yet present, add it by defining its name.
     - *List of [`Entities`](./Entities) already present in the folder structure.*
-  - **Sub-units:** the next level represents sub-units within the previous entity such as a branch, department or a smaller unit within the entity.
+  - **Sub-units:** the next level represents sub-units within the entity such as a branch, department or a smaller meaningful unit.
     - If the sub-unit of the entity you had an issue with is already present in this folder, choose that one!
     - If the sub-unit of the entity is not yet present, add it by defining its name.
     - *List of [`Sub-units`](./Entities/Google) already present within an entity.*